Adam-Alive/camden-curling-club/README.md

 #### Cloning

-You can clone the repository by following these steps:
+To clone this repository, follow these steps:

 1. Go to the [GitHub repository](https://github.com/Adam-Alive/camden-curling-club)
 2. Locate the Code button above the list of files and click it